Eigenstate Thermalization in the Two-Site SYK and SYK Chain Models

 The model at strong coupling describes a strongly correlated diffusive metal.
 Also the relation $D= v_B^2/2 \pi T$ between its temperature independent diffusion constant $D$ and its butterfly speed $v_B$ is consistent with proposals of incoherent metals.
-The SYK chain model, at strong coupling, is a rare example of strongly interacting chaotic lattice models that are tractable.
-Therefore, as also mentioned in Ref. \cite{Gu2017}, ``it provides an interesting platform for studying various properties of strongly correlated systems, such as thermalization, entanglement propagation, dissipative transport, etc.'' .
+The SYK chain model, at strong coupling, provides a rare example of strongly interacting chaotic lattice models that are analytically tractable.
+As noted in Ref. \cite{Gu2017}, ``it provides an interesting platform for studying various properties of strongly correlated systems, such as thermalization, entanglement propagation, dissipative transport, etc.''

-Ref. \cite{Gu2017b} studied spread of R\'enyi entropy of the SYK chain model and commented on thermalization of the model.
-However, the eigenstate thermalization for the model has not yet been directly investigated.
-In the following sections we investigate the eigenstate thermalization of the SYK chain model.
+Ref. \cite{Gu2017b} studied the spread of R\'enyi entropy in the SYK chain model and discussed its thermalization properties.
+However, the eigenstate thermalization hypothesis (ETH) for the model has not yet been directly investigated.
+In the following sections, I investigate the eigenstate thermalization of the SYK chain model.

-The diffusion constant $D$ of the model is a function its couplings strengths: \beq D = \f{2 \pi J_1^2}{3 \sqrt{2} J \alpha_K} \eeq where $\alpha_K \approx 2.852$ \cite{Gu2017}.
-The diffusion of energy in the system indicated by constant $D$ is occurred due to the dynamics of the collective mode of the time reparametrization field, recognized as light degrees of freedom in \cite{Gu2017b}, which is the most important collective mode of the system in the low-energy-long-wavelength limit.
-Gu et. al. \cite{Gu2017} find that single Majorana fermions do not propagate between sites but only collective modes made by pairs of fermions have spatial dynamics.
+The diffusion constant $D$ of the model is a function of its couplings strengths: \beq D = \f{2 \pi J_1^2}{3 \sqrt{2} J \alpha_K} \eeq where $\alpha_K \approx 2.852$ \cite{Gu2017}.
+The diffusion of energy in the system, indicated by the constant $D$, arises due to the dynamics of the collective mode of the time reparametrization field, which is identified as light degrees of freedom in \cite{Gu2017b}.
+This collective mode is the most important low-energy, long-wavelength mode in the system.
+Gu et al. \cite{Gu2017} find that single Majorana fermions do not propagate between sites; only collective modes made up of pairs of fermions exhibit spatial dynamics.

-In study of off-diagonal matrix elements of observables in next section we recognize the Thouless energy, \beq E_T = \f{\hbar D}{L^2}, \eeq where $L$ is the size of the system, and we investigate whether the Thouless energy agree with Eq. \eqref{D} or not.
+In study of off-diagonal matrix elements of observables in the next section I identify the Thouless energy, \beq E_T = \f{\hbar D}{L^2}, \eeq where $L$ is the size of the system, and investigate whether the Thouless energy agrees with the expression in Eq. \eqref{D}.